 The ISA allowance

 All individuals over the age of 18, who are resident in the United Kingdom, are eligible for a tax-free ISA allowance each financial year.
 This 'subscription limit' has increased significantly in recent years, most notably since the launch of the 2010/11 financial year.
-At the start of that period, the total annual subscription limit was increased from £7,200 to £10,200, and six years later this allowance has soared to £15,240.
-It was announced at Budget 2016 that this would increase to £20,000 for the 2017/18 tax year.
+At the start of that period, the total annual subscription limit was increased from £7,200 to £10,200, and seven years later this allowance has soared to £20,000.

 Nevertheless, this limit can be used for subscriptions across any or all of the three categories of ISA, though it’s important to remember that it's a collective total.
 So if you've already exhausted your ISA allowance with subscriptions to cash and/or stocks & shares ISAs, you'll have to wait until the following tax year to contribute to your IFISA.